violethaze74/eclipse/README.md

 This project provides an Eclipse plugin for building, debugging, and deploying Google Cloud Platform applications.

+_TL;DR_: `mvn -Dtycho.toolchains=SYSTEM package` should
+generate a build into `gcp-repo/target/repository`.

 # Development

 This project is built using _Maven Tycho_, a set of extensions to Maven for building Eclipse bundles and features.
-As we also need to pull in some dependencies directly from Maven-style repositories, such as Maven Central and the Sonatype staging repository, we have a few hoops to jump through to set up a working development environment.

 ## Requirements